A Separation: Predicting Greatness

 Why is this so important for writers (and for those struggling to bring a story together)?

-If you know your Main Character as well as Asghar Farhadi, the writer of A Separation clearly did, but you aren't sure where to take the Overall Story or any of the other characters, Dramatica can predict for you the necessary story points you need to complete the narrative.
-Not sure how to increase conflict in the Overall Story?
-Apply a hint of the Overall Story Catalyst as described above and you're good to go.
+If you know your Main Character as well as Asghar Farhadi, the writer of A Separation clearly did, but you aren't sure where to take the Objective Story or any of the other characters, Dramatica can predict for you the necessary story points you need to complete the narrative.
+Not sure how to increase conflict in the Objective Story?
+Apply a hint of the Objective Story Catalyst as described above and you're good to go.
 Not sure how to develop that key Relationship Throughline?
 Look to the Relationship Story Signposts and craft your work accordingly.
 Regardless of what story point you need help with or are blind to see yourself, the Dramatica theory of story can help make your story solid and meaningful.

 Magic in the Real World